vmihalko/ksh/src/cmd/INIT/README-mamake.md

 `make` *target* [ *attribute* ... ]
 `done` [ *target* ]

-A `make`...`done` block defines the target rule named *rule* using the other commands described here.
+A `make`...`done` block defines the rule named *target* using the other commands described here.
-Unless the `virtual` attribute is used, *rule* names the pathname of the file generated or referenced by the rule.
+Unless the `virtual` attribute is used, *target* names the pathname of the file generated or referenced by the rule.

-`mamake` processes the commands within the block if the *rule* target is out of date or if the rule has the `virtual` attribute (see below).
+`mamake` processes the commands within the block if the *target* is out of date or if the rule has the `virtual` attribute (see below).

-The *rule* name may be repeated as the operand to the `done` command.
+The *target* may be repeated as the operand to the `done` command.
-In that case, it is matched against the current `make` *rule* and any mismatch will produce a "mismatched done statement" error.
+In that case, it is matched against the current `make` *target* and any mismatch will produce a "mismatched done statement" error.
-If it is omitted, the current `make` *rule* is assumed.
+If it is omitted, the current `make` *target* is assumed.

 Dependencies may be defined in two ways:
 1. By nesting `make`...`done` blocks:
-   the enclosing *rule* is the parent and the enclosed *rule*s are the prerequisites.
+   the enclosing rule is the parent and the enclosed rules are the prerequisites.
 2. By using the `prev` command (see **Referencing previously defined rules** below) to reference a previous `make`...`done` block.
    The dependency is defined as if that block were repeated at the `prev` command's location.